btholath/deep-learning-with-pytorch/04_neuron_classifier/spam_detection_in_sms/04_embeddings/quiz.md

 Formula:
 TF(t,d) = Number of times term t appears in a document d / Total number of terms in document d

+TF-IDF = TF × IDF
+High value = word appears often in one document but rarely in others (important, unique).
+Low value = word is common everywhere (not useful for distinguishing documents).